philhagen/sof-elk/README.md

 ## Using

 These files are only recommended to be used in the SOF-ELK VM distribution at this time.
 A great deal of system-level configuration and tie-in is required for them to be used.
-No support can be provided for the use of these files outsie the SOF-ELK VM as distributed via the [readme](http://for572.com/sof-elk-readme).
+No support can be provided for the use of these files outside the SOF-ELK VM as distributed via the [readme](http://for572.com/sof-elk-readme).

 ## Contents by directory